hbowie/notenik/docs/index.md

 * Rating -- Your rating of the note, on a scale of one to five.

 * Type -- The type of note.
 Any values may be used to distinguish between different types of notes within a collection.

-* Date -- The date of the note, such as the date the note was officially published, or a due date for the note.
-The date may be expressed in any of a number of common formats.
-It may also be a partial date, such as a year, or a year and a month.
-It may or may not contain a specific time of day.

 * Teaser -- An excerpt from the note used as a teaser in a list of notes.
 The teaser may be formatted using Markdown.